frsv/null_propagation_operator_js_pitch/PITCHME.md

 ## Idea

-The idea is not new - the null propogation first appeared in C# 6.0 in October 2014 and it was great improvement in laguage, as construction such following:
+The idea is not new - the null propogation first appeared in C# 6.0 in October 2014:

 ```c#
   double minPrice = 0;